2020-on Honda Africa Twin Adventure Sports Review: Top-selling adventure bike gets broader appeal

 4 out of 5 (4/5)

-Out of the two models available on launch, the Honda Africa Twin Adventure Sports is certainly the one to opt for if you are a road rider who wants a mile-muncher and has limited interest in off-road riding.
+Out of the two models available in 2025, the Honda Africa Twin Adventure Sports is certainly the adventure bike to opt for if you are a road rider who wants a mile-muncher and has limited interest in off-road riding.

 Cornering on the Honda CRF1100L Africa Twin Adventure Sports